timdouglas/sublime-less2css/README.md

 The allowed values are *true* and *false*.
 When this setting is set to *true* the plugin will compile your LESS file each time you save it.

 ## lessBaseDir
-This folder is only used when compiling all LESS files at once through *Project \ Less>Css \ Compile all less in less base directory to css*.
+This folder is only used when compiling all LESS files at once through *Tools \ Less>Css \ Compile all less in less base directory to css*.

 ## lesscCommand
 This setting can be used to specify a different compiler.
 When it is left empty the default compiler, named *lessc*, will be used.

 ## main_file
 When you specify a main file only this file will get compiled when you save any LESS file.
 This is especially useful if you have one LESS file which imports all your other LESS files.
-Please note that this setting is only used when compiling a single LESS file and not when compiling all LESS files in the LESS base folder through *Project \ Less>Css \ Compile all less in less base directory to css*.
+Please note that this setting is only used when compiling a single LESS file and not when compiling all LESS files in the LESS base folder through *Tools \ Less>Css \ Compile all less in less base directory to css*.

 ## minify
 The allowed values are *true* and *false*.
 When this setting is set to *true* the LESS compiler will be instructed to create a minified CSS file.